Have you ever grown a company too quickly and seen profits evaporate? Managing Profitable Growth is directly affected by sales forces.

 The question then becomes, “Where to get started?”

 While transforming sales and marketing organisations to drive growth is not easy, many CEOs have difficulty simply knowing where to start.
-If they wait for the sales or marketing leadership to take in the initiative, in our experience it will be a very long wait.
+If they wait for the sales or marketing leadership to take the initiative, in our experience, it will be a very long wait.

 In our experience, CEOs and senior executives should ask the following three questions to get the process moving in a fruitful direction:

-- Do we really know how good are our sales and marketing organisations capabilities are compared with best practice and competitive markets?
+- Do we really know how good our sales and marketing organisation’s capabilities are compared with best practices and competitive markets?

 - What is at stake if we don’t radically improve our sales and marketing performance?

-- What is the ROI on our current sales and marketing organisations investment?
+- What is the ROI on our current sales and marketing organisational investment?